City Palace, Potsdam: Reconstruction

 After the fall of the Berlin Wall, the ruling Party of Democratic Socialism (the former East German communist SED) twice rejected initiatives to reconstruct the Palace.
-However, in 1996 strong encouragement was provided by the "Potsdam Project" run by the Summer Academy for Young Architects of the Prince of Wales's London Institute of Architecture.
+However, in 1996 strong encouragement was provided by the "Potsdam Project" run by the Summer Academy for Young Architects of the Prince of Wales's Institute of Architecture.
 The Project recommended reinstatement of the historical footprint of the Palace via a partial reconstruction.

 A Berlin lawyer and real estate entrepreneur, Michael Schöne, who bought and renovated old buildings, was troubled by the wasteland of the site, believing that Potsdam would never work until its core was restored.
 In 1996 he initiated the first attempt at reconstruction, with the launch of a fund.
 The vision was that the new palace would be home to galleries, museums and cafes or upstairs apartments and offices.
 However, opposition from various Potsdam cliques defeated the project and the collected money was returned to the donors.

 However, shortly afterwards the PDS politician Birgit Müller, then chairman of the City Council, agreed to support the reconstruction of the main portal of the Palace, the Fortuna Gate.
 It was a small window in time, as the PDS would soon officially oppose reconstruction.
 The SPD under Matthias Platzeck also supported Schöne.
 In 1996 the City Castle Association was established, with Schöne as chairman.
 Large donations by the television presenter Günther Jauch and the Federal Association of the German Cement Industry, led by Jürgen Lose, made the rebuilding of the Fortuna Gate possible.
 It was completed in October 2002.
 The structure was seen as the bait to encourage rebuilding of the Palace itself, which was still opposed to by the political Left.

 In a dramatic night vote, in 2000 the Potsdam City Council voted for reconstruction, but this had real no support at the state level, and at the time there was a recession.
 When the economy improved, in May 2005 there was agreement that the parliament would relocate from its GDR building to a new parliament building in the external forms of the historic palace.
 Despite this, the reconstruction still had strong opponents.
 Rainer Speer of the SPD, then finance minister, repeatedly tried to stop the project.

 In 2007 a referendum was held to decide three building options for the remainder of the site.
 The Left Party was stunned when almost 50 percent of voters turned out (far more than for elections for the European parliament), and voted decisively for reconstruction of the Palace.
 "It's not what we wanted", the Left Party's parliamentary leader Hans-Jürgen Scharfenberg stated following the vote, "But we'll respect people's decisions".